hadv/vito/README.md

     ```

 ## Usage
-To start using Vim Safe App, run the following command:
+To start using Minimalist Safe{Wallet}, run the following command:
 ```sh
 npm start
 ```

 ## Contributing
-If you would like to contribute to Vim Safe App, please follow these steps:
+If you would like to contribute to Minimalist Safe{Wallet}, please follow these steps:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
 3. Make your changes.